orsnaro/Discord-Bot-Ai/README.md

 > ##  🛠 TODO :
 #### ⚠️ Do This BEFORE any New Features  &rarr;  *MIGRATE TO PYCORD!*

 *   Documentation for functions / classes repo. first readme.md draft

+*   converte all command to be hybrid (works in legacy style and new slash command style) -> use discord's new paradigm 'interaction based system'

+*   remove all async sleep in commands and replace with cooldown inside the command itself

+*   make command groups

+*   remove any global variables

+*   use `logging` library to print debug and testing info to console instead of `print()`

+* to increase bot speed and avoid non-async http api requests effects -> every  48 hour or initializing of bot  store new 24 memes and 24 quotes  locally

 *   implement new bard feature _i.e.( upload image and ask about it )_ in your bot since it's now available and [Bard API wrapper v0.1.27](https://github.com/dsdanielpark/Bard-API/releases/tag/0.1.27) now also  supports it